How important is the ozone layer? – DW – 09/16/2024

 Located around 15-30 kilometers (about 9-18 miles) above the planet's surface in the stratosphere, the layer is formed by ozone, a highly reactive gas.

-It may only be on average 3mm (about 0.12 in) thick, but it protects all living things by absorbing and scattering two types of UV radiation from the sun.
+It may only be on average 3 millimeters (about 0.12 inches) thick, but it protects all living things by absorbing and scattering two types of UV radiation from the sun.

 These CFCs were found to float up to the stratosphere, where UV exposure breaks them down into substances such as chlorine which then rip apart ozone molecules.

 This causes the protective layer to thin out and be described, slightly misleadingly, as the ozone "hole".
-It happens above Antartica because lower temperatures speed up this chemical process.
+It happens above Antarctica because lower temperatures speed up this chemical process.

 Have we managed to save it?